Robert Andrew Macfie

-Robert Andrew Macfie FRSE FRCI (4 October 1811 – 16 February 1893) was a Scottish businessman and, in later life, a Member of the British Parliament.
+Robert Andrew Macfie (4 October 1811 – 16 February 1893) was a Scottish businessman and, in later life, a Member of the British Parliament.

 Life

-Macfie was born at 52 Kirkgate in Leith, the son of John Macfie, sugar-refiner, and his wife, Alison Thorburn.
+Macfie was born at 52 Kirkgate in Leith, the son of John Macfie, sugar-refiner, and his wife, Alison Thorburn, daughter William Thorburn, a Leith merchant.

+His father, son of Robert Macfie of Langhouse (who established the sugar works in Greenock) had built a new sugarhouse in 1804, on Elbe Street in Leith.
+John Macfie was the official who greeted King George IV on his arrival in Leith for a national visit in 1822, then being Chief Magistrate of Leith.

 He attended Leith High School then the Royal High School in nearby Edinburgh, to which he had won a scholarship.
 As a schoolboy he displayed particular interest in geology and mineralogy.
 He left school in 1825 and in October, round about the time of his 15th birthday, he started attending classes at the University of Edinburgh, where he continued his studies till 1827.

+His father relocated to the Canongate on Edinburgh's Royal Mile in 1830 (the site now known as Sugarhouse Close) and Robert then joined his father running this premises.
+In 1835 Robert also became an agent for he National Bank of Scotland, of which his father was a founding director.

-In September 1838 he relocated to Liverpool in England, there to establish, in the first instance at a rented refinery in Temple Street, a Liverpool branch of the family sugar business.
+In September 1838 he relocated to Liverpool in England, there to establish, in the first instance at a rented refinery at 5 Temple Street, a Liverpool branch of the family sugar business, Macfie & Sons.
+In Liverpool he was one of the original directors of Liverpool Chamber of Commerce.
+Alongside William Gladstone he was also one of the five trustees of the Liverpool Exchange.

 In 1877 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Christian H. Millar, David Stevenson (engineer), John Hutton Balfour and Sir Andrew Douglas Maclagan.

 From 1886 to 1892 he served as one of the ruling council members of the influential Edinburgh conservationist body the Cockburn Association.

 Around 1880 he purchased Dreghorn Castle near Colinton (south west of Edinburgh) from the Trotter family and made it his family home.
 He hosted the King Kalākaua of Hawaii during his 1881 world tour and his niece Princess Kaʻiulani and her Scottish father Archibald Scott Cleghorn in 1892.
 During the princess' visit, the Hawaiian flag was flown over Dreghorn in her honor.

 He died on 17 February 1893 at Dreghorn Castle south-west of Edinburgh.
+He had retired to this site in 1871.
 The site was later redeveloped as Dreghorn Barracks.
+He was buried with his family in South Leith Parish Churchyard.